+COURSE design

+ML 568

+The Global Business Environment (1.0 course)

+Knowledge of the global business environment in the context of leadership studies is essential for modern, successful leaders and other professionals.
+The course complements other offerings in the international cultural understanding of leadership.

+ML 580

+Colloquium on Contemporary Theories of Leadership (1.0 course)

+Selected contemporary theories of leadership presented by instructors who participate in the seminar.
+Emphasis on critical thinking, discussion, written analysis.
+Prerequisite: One-year coursework in MAL program and ML 510.

+ML 589

+Comprehensive Exam Seminar (1.0 course)

+This course is a completion option for the Master of Arts in Leadership.
+Students prepare for the examination series oral, written, and take-home-through discussion, readings, and critical analysis in the seminar.
+It must be the final course taken in the program.

+ML 592

+Thesis/LAP Consultation I (1.0 course)

+Independent research project supervised by an academic adviser.

 ML 593

-Leadership Research Seminar I (0.5 course)

-First half of a two-course thesis capstone sequence for the MAL program to be taken in a student's last two consecutive terms or after the student has completed at least five electives and ML 510.
-This course provides each individual the opportunity to develop a research topic, to synthesize previous study and work experience, and to demonstrate an understanding of the program's principles.
-Graded on a P/N basis.

-ML 594

-Leadership Research Seminar II (0.5 course)
+Thesis/LAP Consultation II (0.5 course)

-Continuation of the "capstone" seminar, taken following the student's registration in ML 593 Leadership Research Seminar I. This seminar focuses on the methods of inquiry and results of individual projects.
-By the completion of the seminar, students should have made significant progress on their thesis or Leadership Application Project.
-Graded on a P/N basis.
+Completion of the thesis/LAP under the guidance of an academic adviser.

 ML 597

 Non-Thesis Independent Project (1.0 course)

-Major written project to be completed in an area of the student's choice, in consultation with an adviser and a reader.
+Major written project in an area of the student's choice, to be completed in consultation with an adviser and a reader.
 The research is presented in a colloquium in partial fulfillment of requirements for the non-thesis option.
-Students who do not complete the project during the term in which they are enrolled are required to pay a continuation fee for each subsequent term until the project is completed.

 ML 598

-Independent Study\ (1.0 course)
+Independent Study (1.0 course)

 Provides directed independent study in an area of the student's choice.
 Open to students who have completed at least three courses with a grade of at least 3.0.
 Students must complete a Proposal for Independent Study and have it signed by the supervising professor.
 Proposals must be approved by the MAL program director prior to registration for the course.

 ML 599

 Special Topics (1.0 course)

 Study of selected topics in leadership that are not treated extensively through current course offerings.
 Specific topics will be published prior to registration.

-\A student may count only one of the following for credit toward the MAL degree: ML 597 or ML 598, except with permission of the MAL program director.
+A student may count only one of the following for credit toward the MAL degree: ML 597 or ML 598, except with permission of the MAL program director.

-Please refer to the Thesis/LAP and Non-Thesis Project booklet for additional information.